Do I have to be member of your church or a particular church to send my child to school there?

 Spanish, S.T.E.A.M.
 Enrichment

-Art, Choir, Computers, Library, Music, Physical Education, Spanish, Recorders (4th grade), and Band (5th grade)
+Art, Music, Library, Physical Education, Spanish, Recorders (4th grade), and Band (5th grade)

 Band, Choir/Music, Electives (multiple classes in the subject areas of Life Skills, Humanities, and S.T.E.A.M.), Global Language (Spanish, German, French or Mandarin Chinese), American Sign Language, and Physical Education